sam-eer31/FeedBack_Analyzer/README.md

      - **Download PDF Report** – “Feedback Intelligence Report” with charts and commentary.

 6. **Wordcloud**
-   - The UI can request a generated **wordcloud** image per analysis.
-   - Backend generates a PNG on demand using the union of all comments & summaries.
+   - Backend generates a PNG  using the union of all comments & summaries.

 ---